 Once completed in manuscript form, the dissertation is given to the student's Ph.D.
 Committee whose members read it and then administers a Final Oral Exam, or thesis defense.
 The committee members must have copies of the completed dissertation at least two weeks prior to the scheduled defense date.
-Once the Final Oral Exam is scheduled with the committee, the student must inform the Graduate Staff Assistant.
-The Graduate Staff Assistant then will notify the Graduate School, at least two weeks prior to the exam, in the same way that the Comprehensive Exam was scheduled.
+Once the Final Oral Exam is scheduled with the committee, the student must inform the Graduate Program Coordinator.
+The Graduate Program Coordinator then will notify the Graduate School, at least two weeks prior to the exam, in the same way that the Comprehensive Exam was scheduled.

 There must be at least three months between the Comprehensive and Final Oral Exams.
 All Final Oral Exams begin as special departmental seminars that are open to all available faculty and graduate students of the department.
 This seminar is a formal, scholarly one and should be conducted as would be a seminar for a job interview.
 Typically, this seminar is scheduled first and then the student's committee and other interested faculty meet with the student after the seminar to ask any additional questions.
-This committee then decides whether a student passes the exam; as for the Comprehensive Exam, at least 2/3 of the committee must vote in favor of passing the student for the student to have passed the exam.
+This committee then decides whether a student passes the exam; at least 2/3 of the committee must vote in favor of passing the student for the student to have passed the exam.